If you have a couple of over-ripe bananas, this flavorful gluten free matcha green tea banana bread is a delicious way to start your morning.

 I have been adding matcha green tea powder to various treats I bake over the past year, and I can’t believe it has taken me so long to add it to banana bread.
 Banana bread by itself is pretty incredible, but adding matcha powder adds a level of flavor that you will need to try.

 (*Note, not all matcha green tea powders are gluten free.
 Check ingredients!!
 Trader Joe’s matcha powder is NOT gluten free!
 The Starbucks matcha green tea powder I use has a little sugar.
-If you are using pure matcha without a sweetener added, add 2 tablespoons of sugar to your recipe.)
+If you are using pure matcha without a sweetener added, add 2 tablespoons of sugar to your recipe.
+You may also want to use less matcha powder if you are using straight culinary matcha!)

 Give this gluten free matcha green tea banana bread recipe a try and let me know what you think.